Skip to main content

 If you were planning to postpone your back-to-school marketing campaign until August, we’ve got news for you.

-So how do you know whether you can capture some of that revenue?
-If you sell school supplies and/or apparel, the answer is obvious.
-But spending categories are also looking good for electronics, personal care items, and food.
+But how do you know whether your brand is well positioned for a back-to-school campaign?
+If you sell school supplies or apparel, the answer is obvious.
+But spending categories also look good for electronics, personal care items, and food.

 Subject line: 🎒Back-to-Backpacks!